cloudberrydb/cloudberrydb-site/src/pages/community/docs-contributing-guide.md

 If you are considering a major change to the documentation, such as adding a new section or rewriting a large part of it, we recommend the following process:

-1. Open an issue in the [CloudberryDB documentation repository](https://github.com/cloudberrydb/cloudberrydb-site) describing your proposed changes.
-This allows the CloudberryDB team and community to provide feedback before you invest a lot of time in writing.
+1. Open an issue in the [Cloudberry Database site repository](https://github.com/cloudberrydb/cloudberrydb-site) describing your proposed changes.
+This allows the Cloudberry Database team and community to provide feedback before you invest a lot of time in writing.
 2. Once you have received feedback and agreement on your proposal, follow the contribution process described above to implement your changes and submit a pull request.